CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/Getting-Started.md

-# Getting Started with DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric
+# Getting Started with DP-600: Implementing Analytics Solutions Using Microsoft Fabric

 Welcome to your DP-600: Implementing Analytics Solutions Using Microsoft Fabric workshop!We've prepared a seamless environment for you to explore and learn Microsoft Fabric Services.
 Let's begin by making the most of this experience: